getreu/tp-note/docs/source/tpnote--manpage.md

     '`-d trace`' shows all available template variables, the templates used and the rendered result of the substitution.
 This is particularly useful for debugging new templates.
-The option '`-d off`' silences all error message reporting and suppresses also the error popup window.
+The option '`-d off`' silences all error message reporting and also suppresses the error popup windows.

 :   All error messages are dumped in the error stream `stderr` and appear
     on the console from where _Tp-Note_ was launched: